NavisGames/Valorant-Tracking-by-NavisGames/README.md

 # Valorant Tracking by NavisGames
-Would you like to use the many functions of the Valorant API to see the rank of your opponents or your mates?
-Or rather get the match history with K/D from the player?
-Or just the ranking of the best players in Europe or North America?
-With this program, which I programmed with Python and PyQT5, you can currently
+Do you want to Valorant Tracker but without entering the Game?
+Then use this Valorant Tracker i programmed using PyQT5 and Python.

+Functions are:
-A) See Account Level
++ See Account Level

-B) See a player's rank and MMR
++ See a player's rank and MMR

-C) See how much plus or minus he made
++ See how much plus or minus he made

-D) See his last 5 matches
++ See a player's last 5 matches

-E) See global leaderboard in each region
++ See global leaderboard in each region

-and soon View match data from a match.

-I know that there are already many other apps like Valorant Tracker or Blitz but this program is not in-game but can also be used outside of Valorant.
-(If you can remember a player's name and hashtag)

-Valorant Tracker and Blitz are definitely better.
-But my program is in beta.
-So if you look at the full release that will come at some point, you will notice differences to the beta.
-SO if you are looking for better programs -> Valorant Tracker | Blitz.gg AND if you want to use functions outside of Valorant and functions that may not exist -> Valorant Tracking

-Thank you for reading :)
+Coming Soon:
++ Get Match Data
++ Better Interface
++ Images for better Design

+Download it and try it out!

 Q&A